-Apparently the Gnostic Ormus and his band of merry men found something of enormous value and importance before they left Alexandria and set up the first Kingdom of Ormus . . nowadays a small island in Iran across the Straits from the Sultanate of Oman.
+Apparently the Gnostic Ormus and his band of merry men found something of enormous value and importance before they left Alexandria and set up the first Kingdom of Ormus . . nowadays a small island in Iran across the Straits of Hormuz from the Sultanate of Oman.

 Perhaps they had heard tales about the fabulous wealth of the island . . .